 The Quackcyclists Present:

-The Quackcyclists would like to invite you to participate in the Eighth Annual Knoxville Fall Classic Double Century.
-This year’s event is scheduled for Saturday, the 29th of September, 2007.
+The Quackcyclists would like to invite you to participate in the Tenth Annual Knoxville Fall Classic Double Century.
+This year’s event is scheduled for Saturday, the 19th of September, 2009.
 This is an endurance ride, not a race, not a timed event.
 Ride your bike with friends, take in the scenery.
 Just finish.

-All riders must be pre-registered, entries must be received by us on or before Friday, the 21st of September, one week before the ride.
+All riders must be pre-registered.
+Entries must be received by us on or before Friday, the 11th of September, one week before the ride.
 No day-of-event registrations.
 No rider exchanges, each entry is only good to the person registered.
-Proof of identity will be required.
-Entry fee: $75.
+Proof of identity may be required.
+Entry fee: $85.

 Rider limit: 225.
 Once we receive 225 total entries, We will post a notice on the web and registration will be closed.
 Our permits & available support simply do not allow us to have more riders.
-(Last year we filled in the last week of registrations)
+(Please note that the last few years we have filled the ride.)

 The ride will start & finish at Vacaville’s Pena Adobe Park.
 It’s right off I-80, just west of Vacaville.
 We ride north thru Fairfield, over Mt.
 George, up the Napa Valley, over Howell Mtn, then along Lake Berryessa on Knoxville Road, all the way to Lower Lake, site of the lunch stop.
 The afternoon course heads up Siegler Canyon and over Cobb Mountain via Loch Lomond, then heads south into Middletown & Pope Valley, back beside Berryessa, then finally down Pleasants Valley.

 All registered riders must check in before you start to ride, preferably the night before between 5 p.m. & 8 p.m., but also Saturday morning, between 4:30 & 6:30 a.m.
 The start is “open”, any time after 4:45 Saturday morning.
-(We will have a rider meeting at 4:45 & 6:25) All riders must be off by 7:00 a.m.
+(We will have a rider meeting at 4:45 & 6:25) All riders must be off by 6:30 a.m.
+Please use an earlier starting time if you are concerned at all about making the cutoffs - see route sheet for rest stop opening and closing times.
+Preliminary Route Sheet

 The Double Century is 201 miles.
 Total climbing is 12,600 ft.
-Two-thirds of the climbing is in the morning.
-Nothing quite gets to 10%, but some of the climbs are quite long.
+Almost two-thirds of the climbing is in the morning.
+Most climbing is under 10%, but some of the climbs are quite long.
 Lunch is at mile 107.
-Most riders seem to finish between 7 & 9 p.m.
+Most riders seem to finish between 7 & 10 p.m.
 The course is mostly very rural, scenic, lightly traveled, & remote.
 Lots of it is twisty & turny (is that a word?) up & down, and often in need of repair (but that keeps the cars away!)

 As Chuck Bramwell so eloquently puts it, “There is not a single 'easy' double century”.
 The nature of riding 200 miles continuously means that it is a very challenging endeavour, even for experienced cyclists.
 When the original course & timing for Knoxville was conceived, the idea was for it to be (relative to other rides) challenging and moderately difficult, but without significant time pressures, or any form of “race” mentality.
 The first two years of the ride, I think most riders agreed that was an accurate description.
 However, in the following two years, the temperatures during the afternoon reached well into the 100+ range, and we have heard numerous riders describing this as “the toughest ride I’ve done this year”.